mehulagg/gitlab_test/doc/user/packages/container_registry/index.md

 signature includes the repository name.
 To move or rename a repository with a Container Registry, you will have to delete all existing images.
-- Prior to GitLab 12.10, any tags that use the same image ID as the `latest` tag will not be deleted by the expiration policy.
+- Prior to GitLab 12.10, any tags that use the same image ID as the `latest` tag will not be deleted by the cleanup policy.

 ## Troubleshooting the GitLab Container Registry